hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

     Compile and test your modified program.

     Hint: Implement a pairwise summation: Only a subset of the thread are *active* during each iteration.
-If the `i`th thread is active, then it adds together the elements `tmp[i]` and `tmp[i+active]`, stores the result back to `tmp[i]`, and waits until all other threads have done the same.
-This is repeated until all number have been summed together.
+If the `i`'th thread is active, then it adds together the elements `tmp[i]` and `tmp[i+active]`, stores the result back to `tmp[i]`, and waits until all other threads have done the same.
+This is repeated until all numbers have been summed together.
 The number of active threads is halved after each iteration.

     Remember that all threads must encounter the `__syncthreads()` barrier.
-    Therefore, the barrier **cannot** be inside a `if` block!
+    Therefore, the barrier **cannot** be inside an `if` block!

     Imagine the following example: